Associate of Science in Teaching (A.S.T.) - Grades K-5

 The Associate of Science in Teaching or A.S.T. degree is a two-year program of study designed to prepare students to transfer into a Teacher Education Bachelor of Science degree/teacher licensure program in any TBR (Tennessee Board of Regents) college or university.
-The A.S.T. degree is also accepted at Carson-Newman University and Tusculum College.
+The A.S.T. degree is also accepted at Carson-Newman University King University and Tusculum College.

 In addition to completing the designated course requirements (A.S.T.
 Course Requirements), students must attain the following: